Disentangled Control of Multi-Agent Systems

-As hilighted in Remark~\ref{remark:opt_dePE}, an advantage of the proposed disentangled control \eqref{eqn:disentangledcontrol} is that it naturally accommodates multi-objective robotic tasks through incorporating the corresponding constraints.
+As mentioned in Section~\ref{Section:subsecdisentangledcontrol}, an advantage of disentangled control is that it naturally accommodates multi-objective robotic tasks through incorporating the corresponding constraints.
 To demonstrate this benefit, in this subsection, we consider the objective of collision avoidance in addition to navigation in formation.

-Specifically, we consider $N=5$ agents with four follower robots, whose states are denoted by $x_i \in \mathbb{R}^2$, $\forall i \in \mathcal{N} \!\setminus \!\!\{\ell\}$, and one virtual leader, whose state is denoted by $x_{\ell} \in \mathbb{R}^2$ with $\ell = 5$.
-The goal is that the follower robots form a square and follow the virtual leader in its geometric center as much as possible, while avoiding collisions in an environment with dense circular obstacles.
-To this end, the PE-CLF for each follower robot is defined as
+Specifically, we consider $N=5$ agents with $4$ follower robots, whose states are denoted by $x_i \in \mathbb{R}^2$, $\forall i \in \mathcal{N} \!\setminus \!\!\{\ell\}$, and one virtual leader, whose state is prescribed by $x_{\ell}(t) \in \mathbb{R}^2$ with $\ell = 5$.
+The goal is that the follower robots form a square and follow the virtual leader as much as possible while avoiding collisions in an environment with densely distributed circular obstacles.
+To this end, the PE-TVCF for each follower robot is defined as

-which is the time-invariant version of \eqref{eqn:VPE_i_exp1}, $\forall i \in \mathcal{N}\setminus\! \{\ell\}$, where the PE graph consists of the vertices representing the follower robots and edges of a square, augmented with an additional vertex representing the virtual leader and directed edges from the leader to each follower.
+which is a special case of \eqref{eqn:VPE_i_exp1}, $\forall i \in \mathcal{N}\setminus\! \{\ell\}$, where the cost graph $\mathcal{G}^{\mathrm{PE}}$ consists of the vertices representing the follower robots and edges of a square, augmented with an additional vertex representing the virtual leader and directed edges from the leader to each follower.

 Since each robot has to avoid colliding with obstacles and safety is typically more important than task accomplishment, a slack variable should be added into the constraint induced by \eqref{eqn:VPE_i_exp3}.
-Thus, unlike the constraint induced by \eqref{eqn:VPE_i_exp2} that naturally prevents each robot from colliding with other robots in the task in Section~\ref{Section:subsec_exp2} (thanks to the Voronoi tessellation), due to the slack variable introduced into the constraint induced by \eqref{eqn:VPE_i_exp3}, collision avoidance between robots should also be taken into account.
+In addition, due to the slack variable introduced into the constraint induced by \eqref{eqn:VPE_i_exp3}, collision avoidance between robots should also be taken into account.
 Hence, we set two additional types of constraints for each robot to ensure that it neither collides with obstacles nor with any other robots.